arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/02.single-board-computer/content.md

 ![SBC ready to use](assets/ready-to-use.png)

-***Arduino App Lab will always run on boot and will update the board and the dependecies to their latest versions.***
+***Arduino App Lab will always run on boot and will update the board and the dependencies to their latest versions.***

 ### Connect to the Internet